zzhangjii/learning-library/ospa-library/security/LAB2_CASB.md

 The following hands-on labs assume that you are familiar with Oracle Cloud Platform console navigation, as well as access to Oracle CASB Cloud Service console.
 In order to ease the process, we recommend using two separate browsers or windows.
-We will enroll third-party services as part of the exercise and it's imperative to navigate back and forth between CASB and the vendors' dashboards to complete the lab.
+We will enroll third-party services as part of the exercises and it's requires to navigate back and forth between CASB and the vendors' dashboards to complete the lab.

 For the purpose of this workshop, you will be using Oracle CASB community tenant which you may use indefinitely for whatever CASB features you’d like to try for yourself.